Arize-ai/phoenix/docs/evaluation/how-to-evals/running-pre-tested-evals/ai-vs-human-groundtruth.md

     [END DATA]
 Compare the AI answer to the human ground truth answer, if the AI correctly answers the question, then the AI answer is "correct".
 If the AI answer is longer but contains the main idea of the Human answer please answer "correct".
-If the AI answer divergences or does not contain the main idea of the human answer, please answer "incorrect".
+If the AI answer diverges or does not contain the main idea of the human answer, please answer "incorrect".
 ```